 - ▲ Electrolyte containing sulfuric acid cause severe burns.
 Avoid being in contact with skin, eyes or clothes.
 In the event of accident flush with sufficient water, call a physician immediately. - Maintain the electrolyte at the recommended level.
-Add distilled water to the battery only when starting up, never when shutting down.

-With electrolyte at proper level, less space may cause the gases to be accumulated in the battery.

-- A Extinguish all smoking materials and open flames before checking the battery. - ▲ Do not use matches, lighters or torches as a light source near the battery for the probable presence of explosive gas. - ▲ Do not allow unauthorized personnel to change the battery or to use booster cables. - ▲ For safety from electric shock, do not battery terminal with a wet hand. - 5) HIGH PRESSURE HOSE (item 6)
+Add distilled water to the battery only when starting up, never when shutting down. - With electrolyte at proper level, less space may cause the gases to be accumulated in the battery. - ▲ Extinguish all smoking materials and open flames before checking the battery. - ♠ Do not use matches, lighters or torches as a light source near the battery for the probable presence of explosive gas. - ♠ Do not allow unauthorized personnel to change the battery or to use booster cables. - ▲ For safety from electric shock, do not battery terminal with a wet hand.

-This warning label is positioned on the front side of the upper frame, rear side of the hydraulic tank and the cover of the MCV box.
+This warning label is positioned on the front side of the upper frame and rear side of the fuel tank..

-- ▲ Escaping fluid under pressure can penetrate the skin causing serious injury. - ▲ Avoid the hazard by relieving pressure before disconnecting hydraulic lines or other lines. - See the maintenance section for details.
+- ▲ Escaping fluid under pressure can penetrate the skin causing serious injury. - ♠ Avoid the hazard by relieving pressure before disconnecting hydraulic lines or other lines. - See the maintenance section for details.

-- 6) HYDRAULIC OIL LEVEL (item 7) This warning label is positioned the cover of the MCV box. - A Place the bucket on the ground whenever servicing the hydraulic system. - Check oil level on the level gauge. - Refill the recommended hydraulic oil up to specified level if necessary. - 7) HYDRAULIC OIL LUBRICATION (item 8) This warning label is positioned on the top side of the hydraulic tank. - Do not mix with different brand oils. - A Never open the filler cap while high temperature. - ▲ Loosen the cap slowly and release internal pressure completely. - 8) KEEP CLEAR-REAR (item 9)
+6) HYDRAULIC OIL LEVEL (item 7)

+This warning label is positioned on the RH cowl support.

+- ▲ Place the bucket on the ground whenever servicing the hydraulic system. - Check oil level on the level gauge. - Refill the recommended hydraulic oil up to specified level if necessary.

+7) HYDRAULIC OIL LUBRICATION (item 8)

+This warning label is positioned on the top side of the hydraulic tank.

+- Do not mix with different brand oils. - A Never open the filler cap while high temperature. - ▲ Loosen the cap slowly and release internal pressure completely.

+8) KEEP CLEAR-REAR (item 9)